Hugh Fullerton: Personal life

-Fullerton was also famous for writing stories about his hometown of Hillsboro, Ohio.
+Fullerton also wrote stories about his hometown of Hillsboro, Ohio.
 He died on December 27, 1945, in Dunedin, Florida.
 Fullerton was posthumously awarded the J. G. Taylor Spink Award by the Baseball Hall of Fame in 1964.

 Hugh Fullerton IV (also known as Hugh Fullerton Jr., 1904–1965) was a reporter and columnist for the Associated Press.
 Hugh Fullerton V was a newspaper owner in Ohio and Michigan, and later taught journalism.